Winter Slip and Fall Accidents

 Remember in order to have a personal injury case you must prove damages exist in the form of some physical or psychological injury.
 Without medical evidence to support your claim, you have no damages and therefore, no case.
 That is why, after an accident occurs – even if you think you are not hurt – it is in your best interest to be checked by a medical professional immediately.

-KEEPING OUR CITY CLEAN AS WINTER MARCHES ON
+KEEPING OUR CITY CLEAN AS WINTER MARCHES ON:

 It is nearly impossible to expect New York City to be cleared immediately after a snowfall.
 Nobody can wave a wand and magically clear the streets.
 There are almost 13,000 miles of sidewalk in the five New York boroughs, and if you stretch that out, that would reach nearly halfway around the entire world.
 So we should try and exercise patience – especially given these treacherous winter conditions we have recently experienced.